top of page

 • Involve administration or district counsel if unclear

 Making exceptions based on emotion, pressure, or urgency often increases future conflict.
+Consistency is protection.

 Avoid Becoming the Emotional Go-Between